NumberHound/web/Resources.md

 ## Resources

 Welcome to the resources page, please use the table of contents to navigate.
 This page has links to some helpful resources for data visualization and statistics.
-Titles (in blue) of each item in this directory are hyperlinked to their sources, simply clink on one to be redirected to that site.
+Titles (in blue) of each item in this directory are hyperlinked to their sources, simply click on one to be redirected to that site.

 ---